16 Productive Tips for Entrepreneurs during a Temporary slow down in Business

 Now you have a bit of time on your hands, look around and see what your competitors are doing and if they are also affected by the downtime.
 Are they doing anything differently?
 Check what they are charging.
 If they are charging more, then you can draw in potential new clients by telling them what great value your service costs, compared to others.

-If you are a business that sells products, identify old and out of season stock, and think about marketing them in a Flash Sale.
-This will mean reducing your margins, but it may also get customers in who would otherwise have walked past who may purchase additional full price items not in the sale.
+If you are a business that sells products, identify the old and out-of-season stock, and think about marketing them in a Flash Sale.
+This will mean reducing your margins, but it may also get customers who would otherwise have walked past who may purchase additional full-price items, not in the sale.

 Keep an eye on what’s going on and re-evaluate your situation in line with changes that are going on.
 Keep staff informed as well.
-They could be worried about their job and what the downtime means for them so reduce their anxiety and ensure they are focussed on their work, share with them what’s going on and any changes are likely to happen as a result.
+They could be worried about their job and what the downtime means for them to reduce their anxiety and ensure they are focussed on their work, share with them what’s going on, and any changes that are likely to happen as a result.

 - Focus on yourself

-Running a business takes a lot of time and energy and sometimes you can be working days, nights and weekends to make your business a success.
-While things are quiet, how about focussing on yourself and your family.
-Keeping yourself happy and refreshed will make a whole lot of difference to the productivity of your work, rather than being a burnt out, overworked stressed version of yourself!
-Maybe you can learn a new skill whether it be non work related and something for your personal well being, or even something that could benefit your business.
+Running a business takes a lot of time and energy and sometimes you can be working days, nights, and weekends to make your business a success.
+While things are quiet, how about focusing on yourself and your family.
+Keeping yourself happy and refreshed will make a whole lot of difference to the productivity of your work, rather than being a burnt-out, overworked, stressed version of yourself!
+Maybe you can learn a new skill whether it be nonwork-related and something for your well-being, or even something that could benefit your business.

 - Be ready for what’s coming

-Following the downturn there will surely be an upturn so make sure you are ready for this.
-Plan ahead so that when this happens, staff and equipment are in place ready to get stuck in.
+Following the downturn, there will surely be an upturn so make sure you are ready for this.
+Plan so that when this happens, staff and equipment are in place ready to get stuck in.